Describe how the data buffer cache affects performance.

 The buffer cache is the in-memory area of the SGA where incoming Oracle data blocks are kept.

-Buffer cache size and Database Performance
+Buffer Cache Size and Database Performance

 On standard UNIX databases, the data is read from disk into the UNIX buffer where it is then transferred into the Oracle buffer.
 The size of the buffer cache can have a huge impact on Oracle system performance.
 The larger the buffer cache, the greater the likelihood that data from a prior transaction will reside in the buffer, thereby avoiding a physical disk I/O. When a request is made to Oracle to retrieve data, Oracle will first check the internal memory structures to see if the data is already in the buffer.
 In this fashion, Oracle avoids doing unnecessary I/O. It would be ideal if you could create one buffer for each database page, ensuring that Oracle would read each block only once.
 However, the cost of memory in the real world makes this prohibitive.
+At best, you can only allocate a small number of real-memory buffers, and Oracle will manage this memory for you by using a least-recently-used algorithm to determine which database blocks are to be flushed from memory.

 Performance Problems in Data Buffer

-Bad performance in the data buffer is always the result of data being flushed from the buffer because of high I/O activity.
 The best remedy is to increase the db_block_buffer init.ora parameter.
 In this course, you will learn how to calculate the performance improvements that you would get from increasing data buffers and database block size.

 Advantages of large database block size